signaldatascience/R-curriculum/src/week1/day4/r-functional.md

 [^redit]: From a 2008 issue of [R News](https://www.r-project.org/doc/Rnews/Rnews_2008-1.pdf).

 [^why]: See the answers to [Is R's apply family more than syntactic sugar](http://stackoverflow.com/a/2276001/3721976), including the comments on the first one.

+[^caveat]: Two caveats are that this isn't true if you use `assign()` or the `<<-` operator, which are seldom used and only show up in very specific situations.

+[^multi]: Multi-core processing packages for R implement parallelization by overwriting the built-in `*apply()` functions with their own versions.
+As such, liberal usage of `*apply()` in your code means that you'll be able to easily parallelize it without much rewriting.